kokkos/ProgrammingGuide/benchmarks.md

 GPU benchmarks were compiled with NVIDIA's NVCC version 10.1, using GCC 5.3.0 as the host compiler.
 The source code of all benchmarks is available on the mdspan implementation repository that accompanies this paper (see Implementation section above).
 A brief description of each benchmark is also included here for completeness.
-These benchmarks tend to focus on the three dimensional use case (which we view as the smallest "relatively non-trivial" number of dimensions), but spot checks with larger numbers of dimensions---up to 10---yielded similar results and led to similar conclusions.
+These benchmarks tend to focus on the three-dimensional use case (which we view as the smallest "relatively non-trivial" number of dimensions), but spot checks with larger numbers of dimensions---up to 10---yielded similar results and led to similar conclusions.

 ```{=latex}
 \begin{table}[htbp]